Phil Bryan, MSW, MS, LCSW

 Therapist at Entrada

 Phil works well with adolescents and young adults who are depressed, anxious, manipulative, intelligent, and sensitive.
 Often their view of themselves and their own abilities is skewed.
 Phil excels at breaking things down to their basics to address past negative patterns and start planning for the future, as well as challenging thinking errors.
 These clients often feel that they have not measured up to their own or the world’s expectations of them, and thus feel pressure to be different and have turned to maladaptive patterns such as substance abuse, self-harm, suicidal ideation, and lying and manipulating to cope.
+Phil also sees coaching clients who want to work on their own parenting challenges and deepen their relationship to their child.

 Education & Prior Work Experience